JuarezFrenchRepo/Todai-backend/readme.md

 Change the value in the user object.

  {
-"username": "Bart",
+"username": "Marge",
 "password": "pass",
-"email": "woof@springfield.org",
+"email": "marge@springfield.org",
 "phone":"541-555-1312"
  }

 - DELETE /api/auth/users/Mo - removes a given user by username and all associated data

-# Model Users
+## Model Users

   {
     "id": 2,